top of page

 • No one pays attention to the infographics provided.

-The remaining participant was an accommodation manager who helped us gain a deeper understanding of why blockages are becoming an increasing problem within international student accommodation buildings.
+The remaining participant was an accommodation manager who helped us better understand why blockages are becoming an increasingly problematic issue within international student accommodation buildings.

 Insights from the accommodation manager interview: